Supersymmetry and Quantum Computation

 \paragraph{$\cN=2$ quantum mechanics. }

 The Hilbert space of any quantum mechanical theory can be decomposed as $\cH=\cH^{B}\oplus \cH^{F}$ where each factor refers to the subspace of bosonic and fermionic states.
 These are distinguished by the operator $(-1)^{F}$, acting as $+1$ on bosonic states and as $-1$ on fermionic states.
-By definition, in a theory with $\cN=2$ supersymmetry there exists a complex Grassmann operator $\cQ$, sending states in $\cH^{B}$ into states in $\cH^{F}$ and vice versa, and satisfying the algebra \cite{Nicolai:1976xp,Witten:1981nf,Witten:1982im,Witten:1982df}, \equ{ H=\{\cQ,\cQ^{\dagger}\}\,,\quad \cQ^{2}=(\cQ^{\dagger})^{2}=0\,, } where $H$ is the Hamiltonian of the system and $\{(-1)^{F},\cQ\}=0$.
+By definition, in a theory with $\cN=2$ supersymmetry there exists a complex Grassmann operator $\cQ$, sending states in $\cH^{B}$ into states in $\cH^{F}$ and vice versa, and satisfying the algebra \cite{Nicolai:1976xp,Witten:1981nf,Witten:1982im,Witten:1982df},

+where $H$ is the Hamiltonian of the system and $\{(-1)^{F},\cQ\}=0$.
 One says an operator is bosonic or fermionic if it commutes or anticommutes with $(-1)^{F}$, respectively.
 The supercharge is thus a fermionic operator and the Hamiltonian bosonic.
 It follows directly from \eqref{algebra} that the spectrum of supersymmetric systems is positive semidefinite, $E\geq 0$, and that a state $\ket{\Omega}$ has $E=0$ iff $\cQ\ket{\Omega}=\cQ^{\dagger}\ket{\Omega}=0$.
-All such states, which may be bosonic or fermionic, are called supersymmetric ground states.
-A crucial property of excited states is that they are paired: for every bosonic state with energy $E>0$ there is a corresponding fermionic state with the same energy.
+All such states, which may be bosonic or fermionic, are called {\it supersymmetric ground states}.
+A crucial property of states with $E>0$ is that they are paired: for every such bosonic state there is a corresponding fermionic state with the same energy.
 This is not necessarily the case for supersymmetric ground states.
-In fact, a quantity of particular interest is the Witten index, defined as the difference in the number of bosonic and fermionic supersymmetric ground states \cite{Witten:1982df}: \equ{ \cI\equiv n_{E=0}^{B}-n_{E=0}^{F}=\text{Tr}_{\cH}\, (-1)^{F}\,, } where in the last equality one uses the fact that excited states are paired and thus do not contribute to the trace.
+In fact, a quantity of particular interest is the Witten index, defined as the difference in the number of bosonic and fermionic supersymmetric ground states \cite{Witten:1982df}:

+where in the last equality one uses the fact that states with $E>0$ are paired and thus do not contribute to the trace.
 The Witten index gives a lower bound on the total number of supersymmetric ground states via the inequality $ n_{E=0}^{B}+n_{E=0}^{F}\geq \abs{\cI}$.
 In particular, if $\cI\neq 0$ the system must have supersymmetric ground states.